Student Health Insurance

 Am I eligible for the Student Health Plan offered through Gordon-Conwell?

-If you are enrolled in the minimum required credits, then you are eligible for the Student Health Plan with Blue Cross Blue Shield of MA.
+South Hamilton and Boston Campus students are eligible if they are enrolled in the minimum required credits.
 If you are not enrolled in the minimum required credits, you are not eligible for the Student Health Plan.

-Can students waive inclusion in Gordon-Conwell’s insurance plan?
+Can students waive inclusion in Gordon-Conwell’s Student Health Plan?

 Yes, if they enroll in an alternate health insurance plan with "comparable coverage."
-If you are enrolled in 6 or more credit hours at South Hamilton or 9 or more hours at CUME, you submit a waiver form online before the waiver deadline of September 20, 2013.
+If you are enrolled in 6 or more credit hours at South Hamilton or 9 or more credit hours at Boston, you submit a waiver form online before the waiver deadline of September 20, 2013.
 Students can waive inclusion only if they show proof of comparable coverage through another health insurance provider before this date.
 Specifically, the plan must be deemed by the Massachusetts Division of Health Care Finance & Policy (DHCFP) as “comparable coverage” to the Student Health Plan offered through Gordon-Conwell.
-To read the details on this law and DHCFP provisions, click here.
+To determine suitability of a health care plan and it's compliance to DHCFP, please click here.

 When you fill out the waiver form, you must supply the following information: